What is a RAL Colour?

 RAL colours are colours within a European colour matching system that defines the colours for many elements within the building and construction industry including paint, coatings and materials such as plastics.
 'RAL' is the abbreviation of German 'Reichs-Ausschub fur Lieferbedingungen und Gutesicherung' which translates as the national committee for delivery and quality assurance.

 The purpose of the RAL colour system is to uniform colour finishes across paint finishes, varnishes and plastics to standardise colours and design appearance across many aspects of a build.
-The ability to clearly communicate the exact colour by referencing a colour through a colour coding system removes the space for confusion caused by trying to explain a colour.
-The RAL Classic colours have a four digit number beside the letters 'RAL' such as RAL 1028.
-The start of these four digit codes are generated based on the following: 1 - yellow, 2 - orange, 3 - red, 4 - violet, 5 - blue, 6 - green, 7 - grey, 8 - brown and 9 are white and black shades; the other three numbers are chosen in sequence.
+The ability to clearly communicate the exact colour by referencing a colour through a colour coding system removes the space for the confusion caused by trying to explain a colour.
+The RAL Classic colours have a four-digit number beside the letters 'RAL' such as RAL 1028.
+The start of these four-digit codes is generated based on the following: 1 - yellow, 2 - orange, 3 - red, 4 - violet, 5 - blue, 6 - green, 7 - grey, 8 - brown and 9 are white and black shades; the other three numbers are chosen in sequence.

 What colour frame should I use?

 This is a common question we hear at IQ Glass.
 It is a question that can be posed to your architect or designer but at IQ we see a specific pattern towards a few specific RAL colours.
 All of these colours can be viewed in person at our ’15 Shades of Grey’ wall and our official RAL wall chart at the Courtyard Showroom at Sky House Design Centre, Amersham.